traustid/neo4j-indie-music/README.md

 ## My Music Discovery
 When I was younger I found this strange record store in Reykjavík which blew my mind.
 All this new and exciting music!
 Since I lived a bit far away the city I used to talk to a guy that worked there on the phone about music and after each talk he sent me few records via snailmail.
 I got to know many great bands and artists like Tortoise, Slint, Do Make Say Think, Papa M, Will Oldham and Godspeed You!
 Black Emperor which made me redefine music in my mmind.
 Then I discovered that members of Godspeed were in other bands to and that some members of Tortoise were also in Slint and even more bands.
 And how many bands were David Pajo associated with anyway?
-What was in the water in Chicago and Montreal?
+What was in the drinking water in Chicago and Montreal?

-I realised that the music scene was a complex network of cooperation between a lot of great musicians, and I started reading about various bands but I alswe wanted to see a bigger picture.
+I realised that the music scene was a complex network of cooperation between a lot of great musicians, and I started reading about various bands but I also wanted to see a bigger picture.

 And the main question was: are there connections between the people associated with Tortoise and Godspeed You!
 Black Emperor?